 Every UNIX command has three parts: a name, options, and zero or more arguments.
-They all have the following appearance commandName -option(s) argument(s)
+They all have the following appearance

+'''

+commandName -option(s) argument(s)

+'''

 Notice how the options are preceded by a -.
 Certain "long-form" options are preceded by a --.
+In a Mac terminal, all options are preceded by a simple -.